Welcome to our Website. PLEASE READ THE FOLLOWING

 Do you, a family member or someone you care for have communication needs relating to a disability, impairment or sensory loss?
 (This may include individuals who are deaf, blind, have a learning disability or aphasia, or any othe impairment to their ability to communicate or understand information).

 We want to become better at communicating with our patients.
-We want to make sure you can read and understand the informaiton we send you.
-If you find it hard to read our letters or if you need someone to support you at appointment, please let us know.
+We want to make sure you can read and understand the information we send you.
+If you find it hard to read our letters or if you need someone to support you at your appointment, please let us know.

 We want to know if you need information in large print or easy read formats of Braille.

 We want to know if you need a British Sign language interpreter (BSL) or Advocate present at your appointments.
-(Two staff members have received training in BSL).
+(Three staff members have received training in BSL).

 We want to know if we can support you to lip-read or use a hearing aid or communication tool.
 (There is a hearing loop available at the Reception Desk).